PoisotLab/ms_metaweb_transfer/manuscript.md

 in the original network to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
-**TK do we need this next phrase** This serves a dual purpose 1) to extract only mammals from the original network and 2) to match and standardize species names when aggregating from different data sources further downstream.
+**TK do we need this next phrase** This serves a dual purpose 1) to extract only mammals from the European network and 2) to match and standardize species names when aggregating the different data sources further downstream.
 All nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.